The Course Syllabus

 Suggested learner-centered language

 There are ways that you can use language in your syllabus to set a welcoming tone and foster a positive dynamic between you and your students.
 Rhetoric and tone are aspects to consider in creating a learner-centered syllabus.
-To learn more about the learner-centered syllabus and visual syllabus, watch this recording of a CTL Course Design Workshop and review the slides here
+To learn more about the learner-centered syllabus and visual syllabus, watch this recording of a CTL Syllabus Design Workshop and review the slides